IgniteUI/indigo-design-docfx/en/components/grid.md

 ## Using the Grid in Adobe XD

-In Adobe XD, after you choose one of the three [predefined grids](grid-display-density.md) and drag it to your artboard, you can see in the layers panel that we use `Repeat Grid` for both the Header and the Body to speed configuration up.
+In Adobe XD, after you choose one of the three [preset display density grid components](grid-display-density.md) and drag it to your artboard, you will notice in the layers panel that we use `Repeat Grid` for both the Header and the Body to speed configuration up.
 Unlike in Sketch in Adobe XD destroying the symbol is not necessary.
 You should see the following in your layers panel:

 | Layer                                    | Use                                                                                                                                                  |
 | ---------------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------- |